dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ---
 # ASP.NET Core Blazor hosting models

-Blazor is a web framework designed to run server-side in ASP.NET Core (*Blazor Server*) or client-side in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*).
+Blazor is a web framework designed to run server-side in ASP.NET Core (*Blazor Server*) or client-side in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*, *Blazor WASM*).
 Regardless of the hosting model, the app and component models *are the same*.

+This article describes Blazor's hosting models and addresses the following questions:

+* *What are the differences in hosting models to decide on Blazor Server versus Blazor WebAssembly (WASM)?
+* *Should I use Blazor Server or Blazor WebAssembly (WASM)?*
+* *Which hosting model should I select?*

 ## Blazor Server